 Make it easy for users to sign up.

-Flexible options for self-registered user accounts allow you to control a user's initial access and when automated emails are sent.
+Flexible options for self-registered user accounts give you control over a user's initial access and the automated emails that are sent.
 New users can be allowed access to all content, a limited selection of content, or not allowed in at all until approved.
 If your organization already authenticates with single sign-on, consider an SSO integration for internal users to access NetX.

 Get everyone up and running at once.

 If you're not using self-registration or SSO, Admins can easily import user data via .csv file to batch create new user accounts and pre-assign user levels and groups.
-Bonus — NetX will automatically notify new users that they can set their password and log in to the system.
+NetX can automatically email new users and prompt them to set a password to log in to the system.

 - Learn about managing Users and Groups.